 \subsection{Experimental Setup}

 We consider a single-cell industrial scenario with one centrally located \gls{BS} serving three production lines placed at increasing distances, each demanding three downlink flows.
-This setup represents the minimum configuration required to illustrate all considered \gls{RAN} slicing deployment options, including per-line isolation, slice sharing across production lines, and heterogeneous delay criticality among flows.
-The \gls{BS} operates using 5G~NR with subcarrier spacing $\Delta f=60$\,kHz and a carrier frequency of $f_c=4.7$\,GHz.
+The evaluation is simulation-based and relies on the proposed \gls{SNC}-based analytical model and its Python implementation.
+The \gls{BS} operates using 5G~NR with subcarrier spacing $\Delta f=60$\,kHz and carrier frequency $f_c=4.7$\,GHz.
 Two bandwidth configurations are considered, corresponding to $N_{\mathrm{cell}}^{\mathrm{RB}}\in\{65,135\}$.
-The transmit power is set to $P_{\mathrm{tx}}=24$\,dBm and the thermal noise density to $N_0=-174$\,dBm/Hz.
-Packets have a fixed size of $L=512$\,bits.
-Flow arrival rates, delay objectives, and distances to the \gls{BS} are chosen to reflect representative industrial control traffic and are summarized in Table~\ref{tab:ExpSetup}.
+The transmit power is $P_{\mathrm{tx}}=24$\,dBm and the thermal noise density is $N_0=-174$\,dBm/Hz.
+Packets have fixed size $L=512$\,bits.
+Flow arrival rates, delay requirements, and distances to the \gls{BS} are summarized in Table~\ref{tab:ExpSetup}.